3J0SKA/THM-WriteUps/Empline/Empline.md

 [REDACTED]:x:1002:1002::/home/george:/bin/bash
 ```

-By looking at this we now know that the system has a user names `george`.

 Now lets also get a the config file using the same technique as shows in the above linked articles, to get the config file you have to just change this.

 ```bash